RobBlumberg/sbdataextraction/README.md

 pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple sbdataextraction
 ```

-You may also install the package using the command below if the dependecicies are already satisfied on your local machine.
+You may also install the package using the command below if the dependencies are already satisfied on your local machine.
 ```
 pip install -i https://test.pypi.org/simple/ sbdataextraction
 ```